Most interesting landmarks of Lesotho

 - Thaba-Bosiu – Maseru.
 Sandstone plateau – natural fortress, rising almost 120 m above the surroundings.
 It was used as a stronghold in the early 19th century by Basotho people, during the war with Ndebele and served as de facto capital.
 Fortress was never taken.
 Near the mountain are caves where in the 19th century lived cannibals, in some rock shelters are prehistoric paintings.

-Described wonders of Lesotho
+Described landmarks of Lesotho

 This exotic, landlocked country is located high in the mountains – it is the only country in the world entirely above 1,000 m in elevation.